 on your campus for further information.

 their aid terminated upon reaching 150% of the number of credits

 needed to complete their degree or certificate program.
 This

-have not previously received financial aid.
+not previously received financial aid.
 For example, a student

 working toward an A.A. degree needs 60 hours to graduate.
 Once